nicfix/py-ddd-cqrs-microservice-boilerplate/docs/adr/002-code_formatter.md

-# Using an automated code formatter
+# Use an automated code formatter

 ## Status